SAP-samples/appgyver-auth-flows/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/appgyver-auth-flows)](https://api.reuse.software/info/github.com/SAP-samples/appgyver-auth-flows)

-# SAP AppGyver and Proof Key for Code Exchange (PKCE) <br>**or** Striving for enterprise-grade security in SAP low-code applications
+# SAP Build Apps and Proof Key for Code Exchange (PKCE) <br>**or** Striving for enterprise-grade security in SAP low-code applications

+> **Important** - As SAP AppGyver has been re-branded to SAP Build Apps, some of the screenshots might still relate to the SAP AppGyver user interfaces.

 # Introduction

 In this GitHub repository and the associated blog post (click here), we will demonstrate you how to:

 1. Configure a SAP Identity Authentication Service (IAS) application for public client usage and enabled for cross-consuming SAP XSUAA services.
-2. Create an SAP AppGyver application that implements OAuth 2.0 authorization and token flows with PKCE, from an iOS device
+2. Create an SAP Build Apps application that implements OAuth 2.0 authorization and token flows with PKCE, from an iOS device
 3. Manage access tokens and refresh tokens, and use them with a protected SAP Cloud Application Programming (CAP) service running in the SAP BTP, Cloud Foundry runtime

 Whereas the **blog post** covers the **theoretical basics** and reasons for using SAP Identity Authentication and the so-called PKCE flow for authentication and authorization requirements, this **GitHub repository** will provide you a **step-by-step guideance** on how to set up things on your own.

-**Important -** Before you continue with the actual setup of the scenario in your own landscape, please make sure to read the relevant blog post (click here) first.
-It will give you a good understanding of the architecture pattern and service requirements for the sample setup.

-This GitHub repository consists of two major parts, which cover the setup of your SAP subaccount and Identity Authentication instance and a detailed guide on how to configure your SAP AppGyver sample application.
+**Important -** Before you continue with the actual setup of the scenario in your own landscape, please make sure to read the relevant blog posts ([click here](https://blogs.sap.com/2022/03/22/sap-appgyver-and-proof-key-for-code-exchange-pkce-or-striving-for-enterprise-grade-security-in-sap-low-code-applications) and [here]()) first.
+They will give you a good understanding of the architecture pattern and service requirements for the sample setup.
+This GitHub repository consists of two major parts, which cover the setup of your SAP Subaccount and Identity Authentication instance and a detailed guide on how to configure your SAP Build Apps sample application.

 **Authentication and authorization using the PKCE flow (SAP IAS and SAP XSUAA)**